 Most people with WNV have no symptoms.

-Some people develop mild flu-like symptoms, nausea and skin rash.
+Some people develop mild flu-like symptoms, a skin rash and may feel sick.

 The infection usually goes away on its own without treatment.